 How We Tested the Best Leaf Mulchers

-We spent 2 days in an average suburban backyard turning fallen leaves into mulch.
-Each mulcher had to run the gamut of large and small, dry and wet leaves, along with whatever small twigs, pine cones, and acorns happened to find their way into the mix.
+We spent 5 days in a half-acre backyard grinding up fallen leaves with 11 different leaf mulchers.
+Each mulcher had to run the gamut of large and small as well as dry and wet leaves, along with whatever small twigs, pine cones, and acorns found their way into the mix.
 Note: While our testing included the Sun Joe CJ601E Electric Wood Chipper, we found that its narrow hopper and flywheel chopper are designed for grinding up sticks, not for shredding leaves.

-The first testing day was under normal conditions, with leaves that were dry or only slightly damp and recently blown into a pile.
-With the handheld vacuum/mulchers we held the suction tube at or slightly above the level of the leaves, as they should be used according to the manufacturers’ instructions.
-The stand-alone models were simply turned on and fed by the armload.
+The first testing day was under dry conditions, with slightly moist leaves that we had recently blown into a pile.
+For the handheld vacuum/mulcher models, we held the suction tube at or slightly above the level of the leaves, as they should be used according to each manufacturer’s instructions.
+We simply turned on and fed the stand-alone models by the armload.

-On the second day, we attempted to put the mulchers through more stressful conditions, including wet, matted leaves and large, leathery magnolia leaves.
+On the second day, we attempted to put the vacuum/mulcher models through more stressful conditions, feeding them with wet, matted leaves and large, leathery magnolia leaves.
 During this test, we also pushed the suction tubes farther into the leaf piles to see if they would become clogged or simply stop.
-To stress the stand-alones, we used large baskets to “force-feed” extra-large quantities.
+To stress the stand-alone models, we used large baskets to “force-feed” extra-large quantities.

-In the end, all of the models that made our list passed both tests.
-In average testing, each mulcher shredded without hesitation, filling its bag.
-In the stressful testing, several clogs occurred, but none were catastrophic, nor did they take more than a little thump on the side of the suction housing to clear.
-In all, this group worked as expected or better.
+Ultimately, all of the models that made our list passed both tests.
+For the average testing, each mulcher shredded without hesitation, filling its bag.
+During the stressful testing, several clogs occurred, but none were catastrophic, nor did they take more than a little thump on the side of the suction housing to clear the clog.
+In all, each leaf mulcher in this group worked as expected or even better than expected.

 Our Top Picks

-The best leaf mulcher for your purposes will depend on the size of your yard, the amount of leaf accumulation, and how you like to approach yard cleanup.
-We put several machines to the test in an average backyard to determine real-life performance.
-To qualify as a top pick, the following leaf mulchers proved to be dependable, reliable, and effective at shredding dry leaves.
-Note: While our testing included the Sun Joe CJ601E Electric Wood Chipper, we found that its narrow hopper and flywheel chopper are designed for grinding up sticks, not for shredding leaves.
+We put several leaf mulchers to the test in an average backyard to determine real-life performance.
+The following models proved to be dependable, reliable, and effective at shredding dry leaves.
 Here’s how some of the best leaf mulchers on the market fared when we put them through their paces.

 Product Specs